 NEWEST PROJECT!
-The naughty Spreckels family -The Spreckels were divided into warring camps that clashed over power, personality, and property.
+The naughty Spreckels family!
 I am writing a book on JOHN D. SPRECKELS and am looking for descendants and their personal stories.
 Please contact me. .

 I have become somewhat of an expert on Kawaiahao'o Seminary.
 I have just finished writing the history of the school and it is being published by the Hawaiian Journal of History, 2017. f If anyone is looking for information on this former girls' boarding school i...I would be happy to share!